 In the legal industry, becoming more digitally mature is a journey from getting transformation-ready to delivering new technology, solutions, and paradigms – and achieving success.
 Having worked closely with legal departments across the globe for several years, ContractPodAi devised a model of its own.
 We recommend that legal teams use it when embarking on their legal digital transformation.
 Our Transformation Model has three critical facets:

+Transformation delivery consists of procuring a technology platform that obtains business outcomes.
 Next, identify your critical business outcome and key performance indicators (KPIs), prioritizing the technology capabilities needed to achieve this.
 And following this, create a blueprint, which identifies steps that you will take to attain transformation success.
-Build use case stories - within this blueprint - to improve your technology deficits.
-Lay out a phased approach so that you are able to undergo your digital transformation incrementally.
+Build use case stories – within this blueprint – to improve your technology deficits.
+Layout a phased approach so that you are able to undergo your digital transformation incrementally.

 Just as importantly, transformation readiness includes the identification of benchmarks and quantifiable metrics, with which you will measure success and failure in real-time.
 All of these actions represent a significant start in your technology platform deployment.

 As the second facet, transformation delivery consists of procuring a technology platform that helps you obtain your critical business outcomes; delivering an implementation plan; embedding legal design and engineering methodology, and digitalizing your legal data.
 What is key at this point is not waiting for an ideal system to be ready before you ‘go live’ – and to deliver everything in the same go.
 That is when projects are invariably delayed.
 Think instead of the incremental transformation philosophy.
 Think about agile deployment.
 These will ensure that you do not delay your implementation and allow you to seek improvements while you think about your individual use case.
 After all, you are not operating in a perfect world – nobody is.
 It is only when you actually start using the system that you know what you really need to build upon – and better – the solution.